hsavit1/blog/Roadmap.md

 - add a feature to gauge reading time on number of words
 - use [next-optimized-images](https://github.com/cyrilwanner/next-optimized-images#readme) to reduce image sizes by about 50%. this should speed things up
 - SSR your css with the _document.js file
+- add a feature that highlights a word like a dictionary
+- improve SEO
+- make your articles easier to share on social media

 ## Things to write about